 5. To have such other duties and responsibilities as the General Assembly, the Department of Human Resources, the Social Service Commission and the Board of Commissioners may assign to it

-The Social Services Board meets on the 1st Tuesday of each month in Room 15 of the Madison County Government Administration Building at 3:30 p.m.
+The Social Services Board meets on the 1st Tuesday of each month at 4:00P.M in the Conference Room of Social Services building, located at 5707 US Hwy 25/70 Suite 1, Marshall, NC 28753.

 Tourism Development Authority